michaelmeuli/immensekansasii/README.md

 git clone https://gitlab.uzh.ch/appliedmicrobiologyresearch/amr_research/immense.git
 ```

-Install [miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or Mamba.
-Then the `run_IMMENSE.sh` script (used for SLURM clusters with `module load` functionality) automatically checks if you have all dependencies installed and if not installs them based on `environment.yml`.
+Install [miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+Then, for SLURM clusters with `module load` functionality, the `run_IMMENSE.sh` script automatically checks if you have all dependencies installed and if not installs them based on `environment.yml`.

-Alternatively, manually use the `environment.yml` file to install the dependencies:
+Alternatively, if you're on a server without SLURM, manually use the `environment.yml` file to install the dependencies after installing [miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html):

 ```
 cd path/to/IMMENSE_repo